Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

 # Downloading and setting up WRF environment.

-I have already done this part (hopefully correctly), so I'll write a page on this some other day if I need to reinstall it.
+I have already done this part, so I'll write a page on this some other day if I need to reinstall it.
 Meanwhile, here's a much more sophisticated link for [How to compile WRF](http://www2.mmm.ucar.edu/wrf/OnLineTutorial/Compile/index.php) from UCAR's experts.

 # Running a simulation in WRF.